foundryvtt/dnd5e/wiki/Enrichers.md

 The `[[/check]]`, `[[/skill]]`, `[[/tool]]` starting terms are all interchangeable, and the final roll will be presented based on the inputs given.
 So `[[/check dexterity athletics]]` will perform a dexterity check using a character's athletics proficiency if present.

 For skill or tool checks, the ability is optional.
 If one is provided then the person rolling have that ability selected by default even if it isn't the default on their sheet.
 Otherwise they will use whatever ability is set for that skill on their character sheet.

+When using the modern rules, a single tool can be combined with one or more skills to allow players to roll those skill checks using the tool.
+This provides the player with proficiency if they are proficient in either the skill or the tool, or advantage on the roll if they are proficient in both.
+This displays as "[Dexterity (Sleight of Hand)] check using Thieves' Tools".

 When used on an item, the enricher can also look up its ability, related proficiencies, and DC from a [check activity](Activity-Type-Check).
 This can be done by explicitly specifying the activity by ID (e.g. `[[/check activity=RLQlsLo5InKHZadn]]`) or by leaving the enricher blank and letting it located the first check activity on the item (e.g. `[[/check]]`).